Add-on selling, up-selling, cross-selling, focus-selling, match-selling, selling, selling, selling — that’s what copywriters do right?

-My goal is to make a connection
+My job is to make a connection.

-A conversion point isn’t necessarily always a sale either: it can be subscribing to a newsletter, joining a social media group or downloading a guide.
+A conversion point isn’t necessarily always a sale either: it can be subscribing to a newsletter, joining a social media group or downloading a free guide.

 Good copy is about showing you how this product or service is exactly what you’ve been looking for and making it easy for you to seal the deal.

 It’s the copywriter’s job to be the one who says, “Dude, you gotta try this.
 You’ll love it!”